Alert Carry Conditions

 M1911 / M1911A1–Military versions of Colt’s Government model pistol (see Government model).

 OODA cycle–a continuous process we all go through, constantly, every day.
 OODA stands for Observe (receive input from your senses), Orient (to what is happening), Decide (what to do about it), Act (place your plan into motion).
 New stimuli can reset you (or the bad guy) to the Os, regardless of were you were in your previous OODA cycle.

 Single Action (SA)–the trigger only performs one function, releasing the hammer or striker.

-In the military and law enforcement, “on duty” carry is the condition you carry the firearm in to ensure that it is ready to go.
+In the military and law enforcement, “on duty” carry is the condition you keep the firearm in to ensure that it is ready to go.
 Jeff Cooper defined different levels of readiness to use a firearm: